Non-stop flights to Myrtle Beach (MYR)

 From Providence and Rochester, all direct flights to Myrtle Beach are operated by Breeze Airways.

-From Washington, the only airline with direct flights is American Airlines (Oneworld).
+From Tampa, the only airline with direct flights is Breeze Airways.

 From White Plains and Wilkes-Barre, you can fly with Breeze Airways.